-LENGTH(n), SINGLE and DOUBLEO
+LENGTH(n), SINGLE, DOUBLEO, \$TRIPLE, and \$TRIPLEO

 The LENGTH keyword specifies the length of the key value.
 Specifying the length of the key is optional.
-If the length is not specified, the default length will be used.
+If the length is not specified, the default length is used.

 For AES keys and CLRAES, LENGTH(16) generates a 128-bit key, LENGTH(24) generates a 192-bit key, and LENGTH(32) generates a 256-bit key.
-The SINGLE and DOUBLEO keywords are not allowed.
+The SINGLE, DOUBLEO, \$TRIPLE, and \$TRIPLEO keywords are not allowed.

 For CLRDES keys, LENGTH(8) generates a single-length key, LENGTH(16) generates a double-length key and LENGTH(24) generates a triple-length key.
-The SINGLE and DOUBLEO keywords are not allowed.
+The SINGLE, DOUBLEO, \$TRIPLE, and \$TRIPLEO keywords are not allowed.